 What is Composite Decking – Your Guide for 2025

 Composite decking combines recycled wood fibres and plastics to create a tough, eco-friendly alternative to regular timber decking.
+The wood content gives the board its structure and natural appearance; the polymer binder gives it resistance to moisture, rot and insect attack.

 Unlike traditional timber decking, which requires maintenance every 1 to 3 years and replacement after 10 to 15 years, composite decking only requires an occasional quick wash with soap and water.